aulme/plift/README.md

-# Plift - lift function to accept promises
+# Plift - use promises as values
 Inspired by and intended to work well with [Ramda.js](http://ramdajs.com/).

 ## Usage